johnasher/transplantr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs on local check.
+There were no ERRORs, WARNINGs or NOTEs

-There were no ERRORs or WARNINGs on win-builder.

-There was one NOTE on win-builder:

-* R version 3.6.1

 ## Downstream dependencies
 There are currently no downstream dependencies of this package